-We assessed the design and evaluated the operating effectiveness of internal controls over the monitoring of the quality of loans and advances to customers, parameters' models, , macroeconomic scenarios and related weights, post model adjustments/ overlays, loss allowance calculations as well as controls over quality of underlying data and relevant systems.
+We assessed the design and evaluated the operating effectiveness of internal controls over the monitoring of loans and advances to customers, parameters' models, macroeconomic scenarios and related weights, post model adjustments/overlays, loss allowance calculations as well as controls over quality of underlying data and relevant systems.

-We also assessed the macroeconomic scenarios and related weights and examined the approach used in determination of the Covid 19 post-model adjustments/ overlay .
+We also assessed the macroeconomic scenarios and related weights and examined the approach used in determination of the COVID-19 post-model adjustments/overlay.

-For the loss allowance of impaired loans assessed on an individual basis (stage 3), our evaluation was focused on the loans with the most significant potential impact on the consolidated and separate financial statements and considered the key assumptions underlying the impairment identification and quantification such as estimated future cash flows, including the realizable value of collaterals and estimates of recovery on default.
+For the loss allowance of impaired loans assessed on an individual basis (Stage 3), our evaluation was focused on the loans with the most significant potential impact on the consolidated and separate financial statements and considered the key assumptions underlying the impairment identification and quantification such as estimated future cash flows, including the realizable value of collaterals and estimates of recovery on default.
 We compared with the available market information based on our own experience on the matter.

-For expected credit losses for loans assessed collectively either in stage 1, 2 or stage 3 we tested the key risk parameters' models by involving our credit risk specialists to reperform the modeling for a sample of models, re-performed staging and re-calculated expected credit losses.
+For expected credit losses for loans assessed collectively either in stage 1, 2 or stage 3 we tested the key risk parameters' models by involving our credit risk specialists, re-performed staging and re-calculated expected credit losses.